svenchan/english-checker/README.md

 # english-checker
 English grammar checker for JHS.

-A next.js webapp  that uses AI to help students check their own work and understand their mistakes so they can learn from them.
-It collects data on mistakes and displays it per class and per student so students and teachers can focus on areas where they strugle the most.
+A Next.js web app that uses AI to help students check their own work and understand their mistakes so they can learn from them.
+Students now land directly on the checker—no login or class code screen—and the server always uses the single `CLASS11` Groq API key behind the scenes.

 Published on vercel app using supabase for logging mistakes and writing.